shyamgupta196/detection-of-verified-claims/README.md

 In the first step, the semantically most similar claims are retrieved as candidates.
 Semantic similarity is computed using sentence embeddings.
 In a second step, a computationally more costly re-ranking step is applied to all candidates in order to find the best matches.
 Again, sentence embeddings combined with a lexical feature are used.

-SimBA was evaluated on the [CLEF CheckThat!
+SimBa was evaluated on the [CLEF CheckThat!
 Lab Task 2 Claim Retrieval challenge](https://checkthat.gitlab.io/clef2022/) data and achieved the following scores:

 | Datast  | Map@1 | Map@3     | Map@5 |
 |---|---|-----------|---|